felipefava/request_params_validation/README.md

 an email regexp format.

 ### Inclusion
-The `inclusion` option is for validating that the param value is included in a given set.
+The `inclusion` option is for validating that the param value is included in a given array.
-In fact, this set can be any enumerable object.

 The value for this option can be an enumerable or a hash. `inclusion: %w(asc desc)` is equivalent to `inclusion: { in: %w(asc desc) }`.